General

 Cardinality Constraint

 The Cardinality constraint defines the cardinality of a slot: how many fragments it can be divided into or how many values it can hold.
+Cardinality has a minimum and a maximum value.
+The maximum can be set to -1, which means that there is no upper limit for the multiplicity.

 Final Constraint